-Crystal Mountain Resort,Michigan
+11. Crystal Mountain Resort, Washington

 “I grew up learning to ski here.
 I live 1:30 minutes away and have been taking my kids here to learn how to ski.
 Great ski instructors.
 Great terrain.
 On mountain lodging if you want to spend the night.
 Good modern lifts.”
 See more Crystal Mountain reviews here.

-Breckenridge Ski Resort, Colorado
+12. Breckenridge Ski Resort, Colorado

-Childcare and lessons and lessons are available for children as well as a Mountain Top Children’s Museum and mountain coaster to keep kids of all ages occupied.
+Childcare and lessons are available for children as well as a Mountain Top Children’s Museum and alpine coaster to keep kids of all ages occupied.
 Breck’s Kids Adventure Zone is adjacent to the popular green and blue runs.
 The younger kids will love Riparoo’s Forest with bridges and tunnels and the spooky haunted forest.
 Teens will enjoy Downstairs at Eric’s on Main Street with its arcade and pinball games.

 “A mountain that is great for the family offering terrains for all levels of boarders and skiers.
 It also offers one of the best ski towns in the country.”
 See more Breckenridge reviews here.

-Beaver Creek, Colorado
+13. Beaver Creek, Colorado

 With terrain for all abilities and kid adventure zones scattered around the resort, Beaver Creek is among the top resorts in Colorado for families.
 Be sure to peruse the village shopping and enjoy ice skating and many other family activities that the resort offers.
 Beaver Creek is the luxurious and family-friendly sibling to Vail and the ride between them is only about 20 minutes with regular shuttles.

 Venture across the border for a unique skiing experience for all ages at Tremblant, Quebec, Canada.
 Most notably, the resort dons a large European-vibe village with shops, restaurants and activities.
 On mountain, lodging makes it easy for the family to enjoy the resort during their stay.
 Kids 1-6 years old can join the Kids Club Daycare with a variety of activities to keep them entertained, while ski and snowboard lessons are available for kids 3-16 years old.

-Winter Park, Colorado
+16. Winter Park, Colorado

-This favorite Rocky Mountain ski resort for many people is just under a two-hour drive from Denver.
+This favorite Rocky Mountain ski resort is just under a two-hour drive from Denver.
 There are activities for everyone in the family.
-Winter Park is home to the National Sports Center for the Disabled and has helped thousands of people become “abled” on skis.
-Kids up the age spectrum can ride ice bumper cars, go tubing, meet the Safety Patrol Dog Team, go ice fishing, soak in sulphur springs and much more.
+Winter Park is home to the National Sports Center for the Disabled and has helped thousands of people become get on skis.
+Kids up the age spectrum can ride ice bumper cars, go tubing, meet the Safety Patrol Dog Team, try ice fishing, soak in sulphur springs and much more.

 “I love Winter Park.
 The terrain is soo very fun and challenging.
 I ski and snowboard and both are awesome to do at Winter Park.
 I especially love Mary Jane.
 Winter Park Rocks!!!!”
 Read more of Winter Park’s reviews here.

-Mt.
+17. Mt.
 Bachelor, Oregon